PeterSund/xp-ntb-import/README.md

  1. Folder where articles are stored
  2. Publisher id (8 digit number from NTB)
  3. Channels (8 digit number from NTB)
- 4. Fetch all articles (Not recommend to toggle for hourly cron-jobs, use with manual imports)
+ 4. Fetch all articles (Will fetch all articles every hour, so make sure you actually need it before checking it)

 ### Manual Article Import